fanitaadamova/My-personal-React-Project-Softuni/README.md

 # Тech-site

-This is a WEB application using React for the front-end - a site for posting classifieds for technique.
+This is a WEB application using React for the front-end - a site for posting technical classifieds.
+All visitors to the site can view the ads and the published comments.
+Only registered users can take advantage of the full functionality of the application - post ads and make purchases (if they are not the owner of the one).
-Used a Softuni Practice server for back-end.
+Used Softuni Practice server for back-end.

 ## Steps for local instalation and review:
 1. Clone the repository: https://github.com/fanitaadamova/My-personal-React-Project-Softuni.git